-Windermere Jetty is due to open soon but the museum has a long legacy dating back to the 1940's.
+Windermere Jetty is currently under construction but the museum has a long legacy dating back to the 1940's.

 1940s onwards: George Pattinson collects Windermere boats, often saving boats that were at risk